 Purchasing a building without a permanent CO contains specific risks, and you should understand what these entail.

-While the building is deemed safe if a TCO was granted, you should still approach the situation cautiously.
+Proceed with caution even when a temporary certificate of occupancy has been issued.
 New York City “strongly recommends” that you negotiate your closing based on the building receiving a final CO.
-The city further urges you to ask an engineer or architect to find out what work remains.
+The city urges you to ask an engineer or architect to find out what work remains.
 This also applies to co-ops and condos.